federicobond/nglint/doc/report.md

 # Preliminary research

-The research for this project included reading the original `parsec` paper, several articles and tutorials on Monads and the documentation of more than a dozen other libraries.
+The research for this project included reading the original `parsec` paper [@LM:2001], several articles and tutorials on Monads and the documentation of more than a dozen other libraries.